twobrassiere/Whole-Genome-base-GWAS-QC/README.md

    3. Refined PCA & Filtering: After batch effect removal, conducted a secondary PCA and applied standard QC filters:
       Excluded samples with high Heterozygosity (Het) or Identity-by-Descent (IBD) relatedness, and removed patients carrying known BRCA2 mutations.
+Step4 Association testing was performed using the GCTA LOCO method.
+Significant loci were further visualized with [LocusZoom plots](https://my.locuszoom.org/gwas/135960/) to show regional association signals.
+We use